top of page

 Luang Prabang, Laos

 Based in Luang Prabang, Laos, Big Brother Mouse is a small publishing house on a mission to make books accessible throughout the country.
 So far, many villages have little or no access to any kind of literature and few books are published in the local language.
 Determined to change this status quo, Big Brother Mouse prints its own books and distributes them to rural villages.
 Communities with better financial means cover the costs in parts or fully, while the remaining expenses are covered by donations.
 The distribution to more impoverished villages is covered entirely by donations.
 Besides the distribution of books, Big Brother Mouse organizes workshops and runs a library in Luang Prabang, which offers conversational English practice twice a day, seven days a week.
-The program is popular with high-school and university students who come in to practice their English with foreigners looking for cultural exchange during their time in Luang Prabang.
+The program is popular with high-school and university students who come in to practice their English with foreigners looking for a cultural exchange during their time in Luang Prabang.

 Greensleeves Children's Trust